Skip to main content

 As evidence of a winding-up, appointment of a liquidator, and the commencement of a winding-up, the registrar requires a certified copy of the corporation’s special resolution(s), or a certified copy of the court order.

-On the Declaration form, enter a description of the supporting documents and attach images of the original certified copy of a corporation’s special resolution(s) and a court certified copy of the court order evidencing a winding up or the appointment of a liquidator.
+On the Declaration form, enter a description of the supporting documents and attach images of the original certified copy of a corporation’s special resolution(s) or a court certified copy of the court order evidencing a winding up or the appointment of a liquidator.
 The electronic Declaration is submitted concurrently with the instrument that creates the interest in land.

 Persons Authorized to Make Certified Copies